 Each year Shippensburg University publishes campus safety and security, and fire statistics.
 Download the report: Campus Safety & Security/Fire Statistics Report (Safety Report PDF).

-Rave Guardian is a free mobile app that turns any smartphone into a personal safety device.
+Campus Shield App is a free mobile app that turns any smartphone into a personal safety device.
 By downloading this free safety app, students, staff and faculty can enhance their personal safety both on and off campus.

 - Register and set up an account: Users can add their name, campus address, medical notes and other pertinent information for campus safety in case of emergency.

-- Set a safety timer: In the event a student feels unsafe, they can set a timer with their current location, indicating where they are going and when they should arrive.
+- Set a Safety Timer: In the event a student feels unsafe, they can set a timer with their current location, indicating where they are going and when they should arrive.
 In the event they do not make it there and de-active the timer, Guardians or campus safety will be immediately alerted.